 - Ask neighbours and the community league to provide their support or opposition—either in writing or by attending your hearing and speaking to the Board.

-- Attend an SDAB hearing before the date of your own hearing to because familiar with the process.
+- Attend an SDAB hearing before the date of your own hearing to become familiar with the process.

 You may represent yourself at the hearing or you can seek professional advice or ask someone to present your case for you.